Short-Term Jobs Provide Income, Experience & References

 STEP is designed to efficiently connect motivated neighbors to a short-term paid employment experience, individualized support, and connections to SWP volunteers.
-Eligible participants are hired by Common Wealth and paid a living wage while working temporary STEP positions designed specifically with the participants employment goals in mind.
+Eligible participants are hired by Common Wealth Development and paid a living wage while working temporary STEP positions designed specifically with the participants employment goals in mind.

 Tailored, One-on-One Support

 Simultaneously, Common Wealth Development’s Employment Continuum Coordinator provides case management to each participant based on their own goals, experiences, and skills they bring to the table.
 Part of this casework includes resume development, weekly tailored job leads, and connection to area employers that have partnered with our efforts.

 Case management is augmented by individual volunteer efforts from Orchard Ridge United Church of Christ and others.
 These volunteer opportunities are uniquely tailored to STEP participants and their real experiences and needs.